borrageiros/ShotUp/docs/dev/src/docs.md

 #### Access tokens
-In order to make changes to the [website repo][website-repo] from within a workflow in the [flameshot repo][flameshot], the workflow needs to use an access token, which it obtains from the `TOKEN_PUSH_TO_WEBSITE_REPO` secret.
+In order to make changes to the [website repo][website-repo] from within a workflow in the [shotup repo][shotup], the workflow needs to use an access token, which it obtains from the `TOKEN_PUSH_TO_WEBSITE_REPO` secret.

 The following process was used to set it up:

-1. A flameshot organization member with write access must create a personal access token (PAT) [here][PAT] with write access to the [website repo][website-repo].
+1. A shotup organization member with write access must create a personal access token (PAT) [here][PAT] with write access to the [website repo][website-repo].
-2. A secret named `TOKEN_PUSH_TO_WEBSITE_REPO` must be added to the [flameshot][] repo and its value must be set to the PAT.
+2. A secret named `TOKEN_PUSH_TO_WEBSITE_REPO` must be added to the [shotup][] repo and its value must be set to the PAT.
 This can be done [here][action-secrets].

 For best security practice, the token should be set to expire after some time